Close copy of an early Baroque bow from c.1685, probably Italian, with a clip-in frog. The convex stick is snakewood with a low tip.

-Classical bow, c.1770.
+Classical “Cramer” bow, Germany c.1770.
 The stick is ironwood, the frog and button are mastodon (mammoth tusk).

 Weight: 51-54 grams.
 This is a great bow for Mozart and Haydn.

-A Classical French bow.
-The original is by an (as yet) unknown maker, I would date it around 1770.
+Classical French bow, “Cramer” type.
+The original is by an unknown maker, I would date it after 1770.

 The original stick and the copy are bloodwood (Brosimum Rubescens) with mastodon frog and button.

 Weight: 50-52 grams.
 Bloodwood has almost the same specific weight as pernambuco and it has a beautiful warm tone.

 Early Romantic bow, probably Vienna 1800-20.
 The stick made from snakewood.